DID Disorder Treatment Specialist at Utah Trauma & Addiction Centers

 Medication: In addition to therapy; sometimes medications are prescribed to alleviate symptoms of DID.
 These medications could include anti-anxiety, anti-depressants, and anti-psychotics.

-Why choose Utah Addiction Centers for Dissociative Identity Disorder Residential Treatment?
+Why choose Utah Trauma & Addiction Centers for Dissociative Identity Disorder Residential Treatment?

 Admissions Process and Complete Assessment: We provide robust in-depth assessments with our admissions process to ensure accurate diagnoses and so you receive the appropriate level of care.